d0tTino/DeepThought-ReThought/README.md

 ### Build from source

-Build the project and install the wheel with pip:
+Build the project using [build](https://pypi.org/project/build/) then install the wheel:

 ```bash
 python -m build